Infant Optics DXR-8 Baby Monitor Review – Best Baby Monitor in 2020?

 metal doors, refrigerators, mirrors, filing cabinets, reinforced concrete, radios, TVs, computers, cordless phones, mobile phones, fluorescent lights, dimmer switches, Wi-Fi networks, Bluetooth devices, or microwave ovens.
 The DXR 8 should be kept at least 5 feet away from all these items.
 Or they should be shut off or disabled if they cause interference.

-If the video monitor unit is in black and white, and not in color, even though it is morning, it is likely that the system is still in infra-red mode.
+If the video monitor unit is in black and white, and not in color, even though it is morning, likely, the system is still in infra-red mode.
 Exposing the camera to bright light should reset it back to normal mode.

 While finessing an in-home RF network can be tricky, depending on your home’s architecture and the amount of interfering devices you may have, it remains a great solution for avoiding the security risks and lag times of baby monitoring over the internet.

-The small footprint, exceptional video quality, and ease of installation make this system perfect in any household.
-And the secure, in-home network ensures your security and privacy.
+The small footprint, exceptional video quality, night vision, pan tilt and zoom, and ease of installation make this system perfect in any household.
+And the secure, in-home network ensures your safety, security, and privacy.
 It’s a great way to get peace of mind for years to come.

 Highly recommended! 🙂